nolanlawson/PouchDroid/README.md

 Limitations
 -----------

-CouchDroid needs a WebView in order to run JavaScript.
-Hence, you can't use it in a background Service, and it does consume UI cycles.
+1. CouchDroid needs a WebView in order to run JavaScript.
+Hence, you can't use it in a background Service, and it does consume UI thread cycles.
 For small user databases, though, you probably won't notice.
+1. The PouchDB API is asynchronous, which means JavaScript-style callback hell has invaded Java land.
+Just avoid [the pyramid of doom][3] and you should be fine.

 Scenarios
 ----------

 ### 1. You already have SQLite user data, and you want to sync it to CouchDB.

 The CouchDroidMigrationTask tool is designed specifically for this.
-Set it to run when the user is in a relatively long-running Activity.
 It will copy the existing SQLite tables and write it to a new PouchDB (overwriting if necessary).

 Once you have a ```PouchDB``` object, you can set up a one-way replication to CouchDB.
-It will only send the diffs, and only when the service is available.
+Of course, it will only send the diffs, and only when the service is available.
 (Did I mention PouchDB is awesome?)

 ### 2. You're writing a new app, and you want to use pure CouchDroid.

 It's just PouchDB!
 Follow the PouchDB APIs, which have been translated as faithfully as possible into Java.

-CouchDroid uses Jackson for JSON serialization/deserialization, which means that most of your POJOs/List<Object>/etc. will "just work."
+CouchDroid uses Jackson for JSON serialization/deserialization, which means that, for the most part, POJOs will "just work."

 License
 ----------